 Arizona is home to a bustling social worker community according to the United States Bureau of Labor Statistics but the majority of that community is centered in one place -- the Phoenix metropolitan area.
-The BLS reports that as of May 2014, Arizona had more than 10,000 professional social workers employed across the state.
-According to the numbers, more than half of those social workers are child, family and school social workers and Phoenix is home to more than 4,000 of them alone.
-There are also more than 2,000 healthcare social workers and another 2,000 substance abuse social workers and the majority of them are working in the Phoenix area as well.
+The BLS reports that as of May 2022, Arizona had more than 15,000 professional social workers employed across the state.
+According to the numbers, more than half of those social workers are child, family and school social workers and Phoenix is home to more than 5,000 of them alone.
+There are also more than 3,000 healthcare social workers and another 2,850 substance abuse social workers and the majority of them are working in the Phoenix area as well.
 The pay for social workers in Arizona is not terrific according to the raw data.
-Child and school social workers as well as substance abuse social workers make less than $50,000 per year in annual salary and healthcare social workers in Arizona have an average annual income of $63,130.
+Child and school social workers as well as substance abuse social workers make less than $50,000 per year in annual salary, but healthcare social workers in Arizona have an average annual income of $63,130.

 Research Additional Psychology Professional Licenses Granted by Arizona:

 - Arizona Counselor Licensing

 - Arizona Marriage and Family Therapist Licensing